SophieDeBenedetto/elixir_linter/README.md

 ...

-* Use credo to lint repo and capture output
+* format issues for output to terminal -- plug in to existing Credo code for this. pass flags down from `ElixirLinter.start` to output issues or capture them.
-* delete repo from tmp
+* capture list of issue structs

 ## Bugz!